cryptpad/documentation/www/en/_sources/admin_guide/installation.rst.txt

 -  Git

--  Nodejs with NPM included (we use the official NodeJs LTS release)
+-  Node.js with NPM included (we use the official NodeJs LTS release)

-   -  Using `nodesource <https://github.com/nodesource/distributions#using-debian-as-root-4>`__ is recommended
+   -  Using `nodesource <https://github.com/nodesource/distributions?tab=readme-ov-file#installation-instructions-deb>`__ is recommended

 - Docker engine (if using Docker, see :ref:`Install with Docker <admin_docker_install>`)